 Enalapril is one of those pet medications prescribed to treat many conditions by lowering blood pressure and reducing kidney protein loss (they’re also medically referred to as angiotensin-converting enzyme [ACE] inhibitors).

-“This drug is used to treat high blood pressure, heart disease and protein-losing nephropathy, a type of kidney disease, in dogs,” Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian, explains.
+“This drug is used to treat high blood pressure, heart disease and protein-losing nephropathy, a type of kidney disease, in dogs,” Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian, explains.

 While enalapril is the actual drug, your veterinarian will prescribe your pup a brand name like Epaned or Vasotec.